Société de l'assurance automobile du Québec

 Protective helmets are mandatory and must comply with standards

-Under the Protective Helmets Regulation, every person riding on a moped or scooter must wear a helmet that complies with one of the following manufacturing standards:
+Under the Protective Helmets Regulation, every person riding on a moped or scooter is required to wear a helmet that complies with one of the following manufacturing standards:

 • DOT FMVSS 218 (United States Department of Transportation)